INFORMSJoC/2023.0250/README.md

 The solvers in this repository (within the `scripts` subdirectory) are fixed to the version of ParMOO at the time of publication.
-Updated versions may appear in the future in the following repository
+Updated versions may appear in the future in the repository

  * visit the [ParMOO Solver Farm](https://github.com/parmoo/parmoo-solver-farm).